Perrshan/Data-Structure-Tutorial/stack.md

 # Stack

-Keeping track of information passed into a program is essential to guarantee that variables are consistent and everything is executed in the correct order.
-Using a stack is a great way to make sure that code is executed as expected like if there is nested functions in code.
+Keeping track of information passed into a program is essential to guarantee that variables are consistent, and everything is executed in the correct order.
+Using a stack is a great way to make sure that code is executed as expected like if there are nested functions in code.

 A stack in Python is made by making a list and using the `append()` or `pop()` functions to add or remove items from the list.
-More details on those functions will be described further in a future section.
+More details of those functions will be described further in a future section.

 Below is a simple example of a stack.
 When using the `pop()` function mentioned above the string `'last'` will be removed first.